dweinflash/dweinflash.github.io/_posts/2025-10-24-on-call-agent.md

 * Retrieval-Augmented Generation (RAG) with operational runbooks gives the agent a solid foundation for relevant and accurate responses.

-* The GitHub Model Context Protocol (MCP) server allows the agent to search and analyze the codebase in real-time to answer system design questions.
+* The GitHub Model Context Protocol (MCP) server allows the agent to search and analyze a codebase in real-time to answer system design questions.

 * Slack commands helped to create purpose-built workflows, with distinct commands for incident response, repository analysis and private messaging.